 All the best with your extension, we hope we’ve given you some useful extension ideas that suit your budget and will get you off to a good start.
 Remember to get help or advice at every step of your journey as it could save you headaches later on.
-Many home renovators need our help in the form of appliance cover or plumbing and drainage cover as they contemplate making big changes to their home’s fixtures.
+Many home renovators need our help in the form of plumbing and drainage cover as they contemplate making big changes to their home’s fixtures.
 If you’re a landlord, take a look at our landlord’s comparison.
 We also have a comparison tool for our electrical breakdown cover here.

 How can I extend my home cheaply?

 A garage conversion is one of the cheaper ways to extend the living space of your home.
 The foundations and walls are in place, so it’s a great, low-budget idea